Sher Sellman: Personal life

 Sellman's mother was LaVonne Godschalx (née Nelson)(1917-2010), a teacher and a rancher in Idaho.
 Sellman's father was William Godschalx (1915-2010), a former Marine and a rancher in Idaho.
 Sellman has two sisters, Carolyn and Pat.
 Sellman grew up in Payette County, Idaho.

 Career

-Sellman was a high school teacher and than a financial planner.
+Sellman was a high school teacher and then a financial planner.

 Sellman served as a city council member for Mountain Home, Idaho.

 On November 3, 1998, Sellman won the election and became a Republican member of Idaho House of Representatives for District 20, seat B. Sellman defeated Eric D. Norton with 66.0% of the votes.

 On November 7, 2000, as an incumbent, Sellman won the election unopposed and continued serving District 20, seat B.

 On November 5, 2002, Sellman sought for a seat in Idaho Senate for District 22 unsuccessfully.
 Sellman was defeated by Fred Kennedy with 48.9% of the votes.
 Sell lost by 133 votes.
 Sellman received 47.2% of the votes.